eturea/Receipts-for-YNAB-site/terms.md

 ## 6. Intellectual Property Rights

 ### 6.1 App Ownership
-YNAB Receipts and all associated intellectual property rights are owned by eTurea, including:
+Receipts for YNAB and all associated intellectual property rights are owned by eTurea, including:
 - The App's source code, design, and user interface
 - The App's name, logo, and branding
 - Documentation and instructional materials